homonecloco/biojs-vis-sam/README.md

 **Type**: `int`
 **Example**: `instance.set_size(15)`

-Changes the size of the viewer
+Changes the size of the viewer.
+It also triggers 'onBaseSizeChanged'.

 ```javascript
 biojsvissam.set_size(15); //Sets the font size to 15